 - Grab (for Southeast Asia): the equivalent of Uber in Bali, Thailand, or Vietnam.
 Without data, you can't order a car.

-- Uber / Cabify / inDrive: depending on the destination, to get around cities without negotiating prices.
+- Uber / Cabify / inDrive: depending on the destination, for getting around cities without negotiating prices.

-- Rome2Rio: to plan how to get from one point to another, especially in destinations like Japan or Italy where there are multiple transport options.
+- Rome2Rio: for planning how to get from one point to another, especially in destinations like Japan or Italy where there are multiple transport options.

 Restaurants and activities

 - Google Translate with camera: pure magic when the menu is only in Japanese or Greek.
-You point the camera and it translates instantly.
-Needs a connection for some languages.
+Point the camera and it translates instantly.
+Requires a connection for some languages.

 - TheFork / OpenTable: to book that last-minute romantic restaurant.

-- TripAdvisor / GetYourGuide: to book excursions and experiences without intermediaries.
+- TripAdvisor / GetYourGuide: to book excursions and experiences directly.

-- Airbnb Experiences: if you prefer something more local and personal than mass tours.
+- Airbnb Experiences: if you prefer something more local and personal than massive tours.

 Communication